Home

 Growing Geraniums, HYG-1217-92

-... degrees F. This generally takes three to four weeks.
+...
+F. This generally takes three to four weeks.
 During the rooting period water sparingly.
 The trick to successful rooting is to run the cuttings on the dry side.
-When cuttings are ... geraniums.
-Always keep fading flower stalks removed to reduce botrytis.
+When cuttings are ... reduce botrytis.
 Proper plant spacing will reduce botrytis on leaves that can sometimes build up during wet seasons.
-Occasionally, geranium plants or single ...
+Occasionally, geranium plants or single leaves will wilt for no apparent reason.
+This should alert ...

 ohioline.osu.edu